mrochon/IEFPolicies/README.md

 It also makes it easier to re-deploy the same set of xml policies to multiple tenants (dev, test, etc.) by just adjusting the configuration file used by the import cmdlet.

+[This repo](https://github.com/mrochon/B2CPipeline) shows how to use this module in an Azure Pipeline for continous deployment of custom journeys.

 ## Installation

 This module can be instaled from the [PowerShell Gallery](https://www.powershellgallery.com/packages/IefPolicies/)